-Foundation School (Delete as appropriate) Programme No. (eg. L006 OR T102): Trent T018 Year (Delete as appropriate) Specialty: Subspecialty (If appropriate): F1 Respiratory Site: Trust: City Campus/QMC Campus Nottingham University Hospitals NHS Trust
+Foundation School (Delete as appropriate) Programme No. (eg. L006 OR T102): Trent T024 Year (Delete as appropriate) Specialty: • Subspecialty (If appropriate): F1 Respiratory Site: Trust: City Campus/QMC Campus Nottingham University Hospitals NHS Trust Main duties: Your main duties will involve care of respiratory inpatients.

-Main duties:

-Your main duties will involve care of respiratory inpatients.
 You will encounter a broad range of respiratory and general medicine.
 As NUH is a teaching hospital, you are likely to see a proportion of more specialist cases that you may not see in a district general hospital.
 In return for your hard work, you can expect daily senior (consultant or registrar) input to the ward and feedback and teaching on your day-to-day activities and RAU clerkings.
 You can anticipate an enjoyable and educational time in respiratory medicine.

-You will be expected to:

-- Know your patients - · Be able to highlight to seniors where senior input into decision making is needed. - Co-ordinate your patients' care by: - □ arranging and chasing up results of investigations, as directed by seniors - liaising with allied health professionals to coordinate patient care and discharge planning - □ keep patients and carers informed about developments in the patient's condition and management - □ conduct ward rounds of respiratory inpatients under your care, alongside your junior colleagues, on days where there is no consultant or registrar ward round. - Ask when you are unsure - · Assist the Nurse Specialists in the clerking and initial management of RAU patients, and present to the on call consultant - Apply the principles of Good Medical Practice to your day-to-day work

-On call requirements: There is no dedicated on call for Respiratory Medicine.
-Foundation trainees take part in the Hospital at Night rota which covers a variety of medical wards at Nottingham City Hospital.
+You will be expected to: • Know your patients Be able to highlight to seniors where senior input into decision making is needed. • Co-ordinate your patients' care by: □ arranging and chasing up results of investigations, as directed by seniors □ liaising with allied health professionals to coordinate patient care and discharge planning □ keep patients and carers informed about developments in the patient's condition and management □ conduct ward rounds of respiratory inpatients under your care, alongside your junior colleagues, on days where there is no consultant or registrar ward round. • Ask when you are unsure • Assist the Nurse Specialists in the clerking and initial management of RAU patients, and present to the on call consultant. • Apply the principles of Good Medical Practice to your day-to-day work On call requirements: There is no dedicated on call for Respiratory Medicine.
+Foundation trainees take part in the Hospital at Night rota which covers a variety of medical wards at Notingham City Hospital.
 You will work in a team of foundation trainees, core medical trainees and specialist trainees.
 Hospital at Night shifts are a mixture of nights (21.30-09.30), weekend days (09.00-17.00) and long days (09.00-22.00) with an average of 10 nights in the 4 months (e.g. one week of nights Monday-Thursday and 2 weekend nights Friday to Sunday).
-You may do one of your blocks of Hospital at Night Long Nights at Queens Medical Centre.
-FY1s will also have a block of day shifts on the specialist receiving unit.
-The F1s will be supported by a core trainee during their time on the receiving unit.

-Example Timetable

-For example: W/R (Outpatients), MDT, Meetings, X-Ray Conference etc

-Mon Tues Weds Thurs Fri AM Consultant ward round See new ward patients/Junior ward round SpR ward round see new RAU patients/Junior ward round Consultant ward round Lunchtime Dept meeting Grand round F1 weekly teaching X-ray meeting PM ward work ward work ward work ward work ward work
+You may do one of your blocks of Hospital at Night shifts are a mixture of nights (21.30-09.30), weekend days (09.00-17.00) and long days (09.00-22.
+For example - Thurs I Mon Tues Weds Thurs Fri AM Consultant ward round See new ward patients/Junior ward round SpR ward round see new RAU patients/Junior ward round Consultant ward round Lunchtime Dept meeting Grand round F1 weekly teaching X-ray meeting PM ward work ward work ward work ward work ward work Educational Activities:

-Educational Activities: